Jens Meiert

 The Stupidest Style Sheet Name Ever

-This might irritate some people, however one of the last names you might want to pick for your style sheet is “style.css”.
+The last name you want to pick for your style sheet is “style.css”.

-Why is “style.css” such an inadvisable CSS file name?
-The main reason’s maintenance.
-There’s quite some probability – and as we all know, web development is a lot about probability – that even if “style.css” is your project’s only style sheet, more style sheets will follow.
-(My experience makes me guess that more than 60 % of web sites actually use more than one style sheet.)
+Why is “style.css” such a poor CSS file name?
+The main reason is maintenance.
+There’s quite a probability—and as we know, web development is all about probability—that even if “style.css” is your project’s only style sheet, more style sheets may follow.
+(My experience makes me estimate that more than 60% of websites actually use more than one style sheet.)

-Only a single additional one would make the name “style.css” look odd at best, as every style sheet contains “styles”.
-An additional style sheet would either force you to rename “style.css” (and thus force you to update everything referring to that file too) or confront you with that lapse until the end of time.
+Only a single additional one would make the name “style.css” look odd at best, as every style sheet contains “styles.”
+An additional style sheet would either force you to rename “style.css” (and thus force you to update everything referring to that file, too) or confront you with that lapse until the end of time.
+Both is unnecessary, and hence silly.

-It is true that similar to reasonable ID and class names, functional or generic style sheet names are cool, however “style.css” is not the “generic” that’s referred to in here.
-Sure-fire core style sheet names are “standard.css”, “default.css”, and the like, while there are always functional names à la “corporate.css” or “gallery.css” to consider as well.
+It’s true that similar to reasonable ID and class names, functional or generic style sheet names are cool, however “style.css” is not “generic.”
+Sure-fire core style sheet names are “standard.css” and “default.css” while there are always functional names à la “corporate.css” or “gallery.css” to use, too.

-In any case, expect additional traps and tips regarding style sheet file names and maintenance to show up very soon.
-Getting style sheet naming right, which evidently is one piece of the HTML and maintenance puzzle, is not difficult, but apparently more difficult than one might think.
+Getting style sheet naming right, which evidently is one piece of the HTML and maintenance puzzle, is not difficult.
+Start with avoiding names like “style.css”.

 1. On March 25, 2009, 23:45 CET, Neal G said: